Here's how to beat the bots and avoid the resume black hole.

 While it's important to customize your resume with appropriate keywords to beat the bots, you also need to craft your resume with the recruiter and hiring manager in mind.
 Focus on the top third of the first page of your resume — “above the fold,” as they say in the newspaper and web development worlds — because this is the small window that needs to grab their attention.

-Clearly line up your qualifications with the requirements from the job description and place them in a section at the top of your resume, just below your contact information and target job title.
+Clearly line up your qualifications with the requirements from the job description and place them in the objective statement at the top of your resume, just below your contact information and target job title.
 Resume writers refer to this section by many names — “Performance Summary”, “Summary of Qualifications”, “Professional Summary”, etc. — but they all serve the same function on your resume.

 In only 3-5 lines or bullets, summarize your experiences and achievements that best match the most important requirements in the job description.
 In other words, show the reader why you're a great fit for the role by highlighting your most impressive and relevant qualifications.